 Managing Airbnb Remotely

-We generally advise against trying to manage an Airbnb remotely.
+We generally advise against trying to manage a vacation rental remotely.
 Too many things can go wrong, and if you’re not in the area to address issues, you may find yourself with a stack of bad reviews and a failing business.

 If, however, you don’t want to hire an Airbnb property manager, there are a few basic ways you can prepare to face whatever problems may arise.